Nextpertise/autorsyncbackup/README.md

 enabled:          True                                     # (en/dis)able this entry
 hostname:         _no_default_value_                       # fully qualified domain name of the host being backedup
 ssh:              False                                    # whether to use rsync over ssh (True) or plain rsync (False)
+ssh_sudo:         False                                    # invoke rsync with sudo on remotehost when ssh is true
 rsync_username:   _no_default_value_                       # rsync user account
 rsync_password:   _no_default_value_                       # rsync password
 rsync_share:      _no_default_value_                       # rsync share